kanuu-io/docs/laravel/add-billing-in-5-min.md

     -----END PUBLIC KEY-----"
     ```

-1. **Publish the subscription boiletplate**.
+1. **Publish the subscription boilerplate**.
 Don't forget to tweak the `Subscription` model and its migration to fit your need.
     ```sh
     php artisan kanuu:publish